kartikshingde/FullStack-Backend/README.md

 - Create a custom validate function for gender
 - Improve the DB Schema - Put all appropriate validations on each field in Schema
 - Add timestamps

+- add API level validations on Patch request and signup post api
+- add api validation for each field
+// this is data sanitization

+-Install validator
+-Explore validator library functions and use for password email photoUrl
+//note: NEVER TRUST req.body  ...always keep validations